One-pot Mac and Cheese

 Mac and cheese recipe ingredients

-Pasta: This recipe was tested with 5 cups of liquid and lb/450 grams of macaroni, so that by the time the pasta is cooked, the milk is absorbed.
-The liquid to pasta ratio is just right, if you change pasta shape you need to adjust the liquid accordingly.
+Pasta: This recipe was tested with 5 cups of liquid and 1 lb (450 g) of macaroni, so that by the time the pasta is cooked, the milk is absorbed.
+The liquid to pasta ratio is just right; if you change the pasta shape, you need to adjust the liquid accordingly.

-Garlic powder: Convenient garlic powder is easy to use and great to add flavor.
+Garlic powder: Convenient, easy to use, and great for adding flavor.

 Salt & pepper: I add salt and pepper at the beginning, but make sure you taste and adjust the seasoning before serving.
 And don’t forget a generous amount of black pepper at the end.